-Policy 10: Utility Infrastructure
+Policy 8: Utility Infrastructure

-- 5.11.
-The Parish Council wish to support infrastructure which is needed to serve development to ensure the Parish can continue to grow in a sustainable way. - 5.12.
-The Parish Council, in particular wish to support new and improved utility infrastructure to support the development needs of the Parish.
+- 5.12.
+SPC wish to support infrastructure which is needed to serve development to ensure the Parish can continue to grow in a sustainable way. - 5.13.
+SPC in particular, wish to support new and improved utility infrastructure to support the development needs of the Parish.

-Policy 10: Utility Infrastructure
+Policy 8: Utility Infrastructure

-New and improved utility infrastructure will be encouraged and supported in order to meet the identified needs of the community subject to other policies in the Plan.
+New and improved utility infrastructure will be supported where it meets the identified needs of the community, subject to other policies in the SNP.

-Aim 3: Pease Pottage: Community Facilities
+Aim 2: Pease Pottage: Community Facilities

-- 5.13.
+- 5.14.
 Pease Pottage is located mainly to the west of the A23/M23 at the junction with Horsham Road.
-There are currently limited services on offer in the area with the majority of facilities concentrated in and around the e A23/M23 motorway service area.
+There are currently limited services on offer in the area with the majority of facilities concentrated in, and around, the A23/M23 motorway service area.
 There is therefore currently a lack of community facilities in the area.
-In lights of this, SPC is in the process of providing a new community centre at Finches Field which will improve the social well being of existing and future residents. - 5.14.
+In light of this, SPC is in the process of providing a new community centre at Finches Field which will improve the social well being of existing and future residents. - 5.15.
 Given the area is set to experience significant growth in the Plan period with the development of the strategic allocation at Pease Pottage, SPC wish to support proposals which bring community benefits to the area.
-It is considered additional community facilities would help to promote social well being and social inclusion in the area
+It is considered additional community facilities would help to promote social well-being and social-inclusion in the area

-Aim 3: Pease Pottage: Community Facilities
+Aim 2: Pease Pottage: Community Facilities